openfaas/docs/docs/deployment/troubleshooting.md

 * You haven't created a secret which is required for your function to start.
 Check your function request or stack.yml, and create any missing secrets.
 * Your function is crashing due to an error in your code, check the logs.

-### I think my function's name is too long
+### Is my function's name too long?

-When using Kubernetes, a function's name should be no longer than 45 characters if it also mounts a secret.
-This is due to how the projected volume for the Pod's secrets is named.
+When using Kubernetes along with the Function CRD, a function's name can be no longer than 63 characters.
+This is due to a limitation on the length of label selectors within Kubernetes.

+If you need longer names for the sake of organisation, then consider [using namespaces](/reference/namespaces) to partition your functions.

+For example:

+`project-skunkworks-long-function-name` could be shortened to `long-function-name`, and then placed in the `project-skunkworks` namespace, effectively going longer than the 63 character limit for organisation.

+OpenFaaS namespaces are available in faasd and OpenFaaS for Enterprises.

 ### My function is timing out